publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schXII/ptA/m__us_usc_t6_s542.md

     (b) __Plan elements__

-    The plan transmitted under subsection (a) of this section shall contain, consistent with this chapter, such elements as the President deems appropriate, including the following:
+    The plan transmitted under subsection (a) shall contain, consistent with this chapter, such elements as the President deems appropriate, including the following:

         (1) Identification of any functions of agencies transferred to the Department pursuant to this chapter that will not be transferred to the Department under the plan.